KidkArolis/jetpack/docs/01-configuration-options.md

     outDir: 'dist',

     // source maps for js and css
-    // true by default in development, off by default in production
+    // omit to use the default: enabled in development, off in production
+    // set true to force source maps in production, or false to disable them
-    sourceMaps: true,
+    sourceMaps: undefined,

-    // to turn off minification in production for any reason
+    // minify production JS and CSS
-    minify: false,
+    minify: true,

     // set to `true` to enable retries on chunk loads (5 attempts, exponential backoff)
     chunkLoadRetry: false